PRBonn/OverlapNet/README.md

 ## News and Logs

 ### New Version
+Based on the OverlapTransformer, we propose a novel transformer exploiting sequential LiDAR data to achieve better LiDAR place recognition ([code](https://github.com/BIT-MJY/SeqOT)).

 We develop a novel lightweight neural network called [**OverlapTransformer**](https://github.com/haomo-ai/OverlapTransformer) exploiting transformer and achieve fast execution with less than 4 ms per frame in estimating LiDAR scans similarity.

 ### Version 1.2